Integration of Engee with equipment

 Working with RITM

-After installing the support package for working with external equipment and connecting the host programme, the module for working with RITM becomes available in the system.
+After installation of the package of support for work with external equipment and connection of the client programme, the module for work with RITM becomes available in the system.

 RITM is a hardware-based real-time modelling solution that provides the ability to integrate and control processes on real equipment.
 With the external hardware support package, Engee accesses the RITM system and can work directly with it using the Julia programming language.